jeaunrg/Dicom-Help/README.md

 [https://dicom.nema.org/medical/dicom/current/output/chtml/part16/ps3.16.html](https://dicom.nema.org/medical/dicom/current/output/chtml/part16/ps3.16.html)
 ### Element Structures
 - A DICOM is referred to as a 'Dataset' in pydicom.
 A Dataset is an object containing 'Elements' and 'Sequences,' which are simply lists of sub-Datasets.
 In the previous example , lines which ends with "Sequence(n)" are Sequences of n datasets and the other lines are Elements.
-- An Element have multiple arguments:
+- An Element have multiple arguments (see previous example)
   * Value representation, Ex: LO
   * tag, Ex: (0008, 0104)
   * description, Ex: CodeMeaning